micjo/waspy/README.md

   - lib: Contains namespace libraries to be used by projects
   - projects: Contains projects that can be run independently
-    - hive: hardware controller automation and orchestration
+    - mill: hardware controller automation and orchestration
     - logbook: SQL based logging of tasks
     - scripts: Various standalone scripts
     - trend: Periodically query and log hardware controller parameters